Or the general definition is:

-The above mentioned definition (Emech = U + K) assumes that the system is free of friction and other non-conservative forces.
+The definition mentioned above (Emech = U + K) assumes that the system is free of friction and other non-conservative forces.
 The difference between a conservative and a non-conservative force is that when a conservative force moves an object from one point to another, the work done by the conservative force is independent of the path.

-In any real situation, frictional forces and other non-conservative forces are present, but in many cases their effects on the system are so small that the principle of conservation of mechanical energy can be used as a fair approximation.
-For example the frictional force is a non-conservative force, because it acts to reduce the mechanical energy in a system.
+In any real situation, frictional forces and other non-conservative forces are present.
+Still, their effects on the system are so small that the principle of conservation of mechanical energy can be used as a fair approximation in many cases.
+For example, the frictional force is a non-conservative force because it acts to reduce the mechanical energy in a system.

-Note that non-conservative forces do not always reduce the mechanical energy.
-A non-conservative force changes the mechanical energy, there are forces that increase the total mechanical energy, like the force provided by a motor or engine, is also a non-conservative force.
+Note that non-conservative forces do not always reduce mechanical energy.
+A non-conservative force changes the mechanical energy.
+Some forces increase the total mechanical energy, like the force provided by a motor or engine, which is also a non-conservative force.

-We now take into account nonconservative forces such as friction, since they are important in real situations.
-For example, consider again the pendulum, but this time let us include air resistance.
-The pendulum will slow down, because of friction.
-In this, and in other natural processes, the mechanical energy (sum of the kinetic and potential energies) does not remain constant but decreases.
-Because frictional forces reduce the mechanical energy (but not the total energy), they are called nonconservative forces (or dissipative forces).
-But in the nineteenth-century it was demonstrated the total energy is conserved in any process.
-In case of pendulum its initial kinetic energy is all transformed into thermal energy.
+We now take into account non-conservative forces such as friction since they are important in real situations.
+For example, consider the pendulum again, but this time let us include air resistance.
+The pendulum will slow down because of friction.
+In this and other natural processes, the mechanical energy (sum of the kinetic and potential energies) does not remain constant but decreases.
+Because frictional forces reduce the mechanical energy (but not the total energy), they are called non-conservative forces (or dissipative forces).
+But in the nineteenth century, it was demonstrated the total energy is conserved in any process.
+In the case of the pendulum, its initial kinetic energy is all transformed into thermal energy.

 Conservation of Momentum and Energy in Collisions

-The use of the conservation laws for momentum and energy is very important also in particle collisions.
+The use of the conservation laws for momentum and energy is also very important in particle collisions.
 This is a very powerful rule because it can allow us to determine the results of a collision without knowing the details of the collision.
-The law of conservation of momentum states that in the collision of two objects such as billiard balls, the total momentum is conserved.
-The assumption of conservation of momentum as well as the conservation of kinetic energy makes possible the calculation of the final velocities in two-body collisions.
-At this point we have to distinguish between two types of collisions:
+The law of conservation of momentum states that the total momentum is conserved in the collision of two objects such as billiard balls.
+The assumption of conservation of momentum and the conservation of kinetic energy makes possible the calculation of the final velocities in two-body collisions.
+At this point, we have to distinguish between two types of collisions:

 - Elastic collisions